LUT-NN: Empower Efficient Neural Network Inference with Centroid Learning and Table Lookup: Related Work

-Scalar quantization methods aim to reduce scalar bits in neural networks, e.g., from float representation to INT8 representation.
-They can both compress the neural network bits and accelerate the inference. \cite{jacob2018quantization} proposed an INT8 quantization method with both the training scheme and an efficient kernel implementation. \cite{courbariaux2015binaryconnect, zhou2016dorefa, alemdar2017ternary, banner2019post, mckinstry2018discovering} further proved that 1/2/4-bit quantization suffices for image classification.
-Recently, \cite{SNN_iccv} proposed a quantization method that reduces the weight to less than one bit.
-However, extremely low-bit quantization methods, such as 1/2/4 bit or even less than one bit, usually require specially designed hardware like the Tensor Core.
-Our work designed a less than one-bit quantization method that only depends on SIMD instructions available on the common Intel and ARM CPU platforms.
+\textbf{Scalar quantization} Scalar quantization methods aim to reduce scalar bits in neural networks, e.g., from float representation to INT8 representation.
+They can both compress the neural network bits and accelerate the inference.
+Jacob et al. \cite{jacob2018quantization} proposed an INT8 quantization method with both a training scheme and an efficient kernel implementation.
+Other researchers~\cite{courbariaux2015binaryconnect, zhou2016dorefa, alemdar2017ternary, ANT, banner2019post, mckinstry2018discovering} further proved that 1/2/4-bit quantization is sufficient for image classification.
+More recently, Wang et al. \cite{wang2022learnable} proposes a new approach to quantization using trainable lookup tables which can fit the distributions in different layers and have small additional computational costs.
+Although we leverage scalar quantization to compress the size of the lookup table (Sec.~\ref{scalar-quantized lut}), the main idea of our work is different from these quantization methods.
+Our work focuses on learning the most typical features of each NN layer and computing the results of these features in advance for future input tensors, in order to both compress NN weights and accelerate NN inference.

+\textbf{Inference result reuse} There are a range of works that exploit the duplicated inputs, to reuse their inference results and skip further model inference.
+Cachier~\cite{drolia2017cachier} reuses results among nearby users.
+Potluck~\cite{guo2018potluck} reuses results across applications.
+Euphrate~\cite{zhu2018euphrates} reuses results of temporal pixel motion for continuous vision.
+FoggyCache~\cite{guo2018foggycache} reuses results across devices.
+DeepCache reuses results of similar regions in recent frames of consecutive videos.
+MCDNN~\cite{han2016mcdnn} reuses results across applications.
+Semantic Memory~\cite{li2021boosting} reuses results from some layers for continuous vision.
+These works rely on specific application inputs.
+Our work, by comparison, optimizes the model itself to reduce size and FLOPS.

+\textbf{Lookup table for DNN} Different from our work that learns and stores the centroid results in the table, there are works that store other results in the tables.
+LogicNets~\cite{umuroglu2020logicnets} maps artificial neurons to truth tables in FPGA.
+It also compresses the model by available pruning and scalar quantization techniques.
+Ramanathan et al.~\cite{RamanathanKSCPO20} store the results of bitline computing in Processing in Cache hardware in the table, to accelerate DNN.
+These works do not target neural network optimization or training techniques like \sysname.